 HMRC will issue you with a joint and several liability notice when it identifies any seller on your marketplace that is not meeting its VAT requirements.

-You’ll then have a specified period (usually 30 days) to stop that seller from offering goods for sale to UK consumers on your marketplace.
+You’ll then have a specified period (usually 30 days) to stop that seller from offering goods for sale to UK customers on your marketplace.

 Any liability notice issued to you as an online marketplace operator will continue until either:

 - it’s withdrawn by HMRC